 #2 The First Police Radio System in the World Was Created in Michigan

 A lonely plaque can be viewed in the Harbormaster Station on Belle Island of Detroit, Michigan.
-It reads, “t this site on April 7, 1928, and the Detroit Police Department commenced regular one-way radio communication with its patrol cars.
+It reads, “At this site on April 7, 1928, the Detroit Police Department commenced regular one-way radio communication with its patrol cars.
 Developed by personnel of the Detroit Police Department’s radio bureau, the system was the product of seven years of experimentation under the direction of police commissioner William P. Rutledge.
-Their work proved the practicality of land-mobile radio for police work and led to its adoption throughout the country.”
+Their work proved the practicality of land-mobile radio for police work, leading to its adoption throughout the country.”

 Between 1921 and 1927, three Detroit cops familiar with radio operations worked to improve the system.
 Kenneth R. Cox, Walter Vogler, and Bernard Fitzgerald tested radio equipment installed in the back seat of a Model T Ford police patrol car.

 #1 For Years, Michigan Ranked First In the Nation With State Boat Registrations

 What is Michigan known for?
 Having a lot of boats.
 The state is surrounded by four of the five Great Lakes.
 It’s no wonder Michigan ranked first in boat registrations for many years.
 Then in 2002, California took the top spot by 51,000 boats.
 In 2021, Michigan retained its #2 ranking after beating Minnesota’s boat registrations last year.